Adventures of the Mind: Student selection process

-Student attendees are selected through a highly personalized and rigorous search that goes beyond traditional measures of achievement — grades and test scores — by asking teachers to personally nominate an exceptional teen.
+Student attendees are selected through a personalized and rigorous search that goes beyond traditional measures of achievement — grades and test scores — by asking teachers to personally nominate a teen.
 Attendees are chosen regardless of learning disabilities, socioeconomic factors, or other obstacles that may obscure real potential.
 Additionally, participants are chosen from runners-up in national competitions ranging from the Presidential Scholars Program to the Intel Science Talent Search to the National Poetry Slam.
 Adventures of the Mind targets high potential students who may not yet garner the same level of recognition as their peers, but would benefit just as much from the experience the camp provides.

 Mentors

 Mentors represent a wide variety of backgrounds and fields including arts, business, literature, public service, philanthropy, science and more.